Triggering workflows

 • connectivity.last_local_ip

-• The use of the following custom fields is not supported:
+• The system does not support the use of the following custom fields:

 • Query-based fields